binarydev/dreamcatcher/README.md

 * Flags explained:
   * **-d** Run the container in detached mode, so that when the main process (the Express API server) exits, the container stops as well
   * **--restart=on-failure:3** If the main process exits with an error code, attempt to restart the container up to 3 times before aborting
+  * **--shm-size=1G** Define the amount of shared memory for the container.
+The Docker default is 64mb, which is too small for rendering PDFs with any reasonable amount of content, since the browser environment renders the PDF into shared memory for generation.
+We recommend at least 1G (1 gigabyte), but you can tweak this as you see fit for your needs.
+Alternatively, you can skip this flag and run the container in privileged mode (--privileged) and the start.sh script within it will automatically allocate and mount a 1GB shared memory device
   * **-p** Map a port on the host machine to the container's port 80, where the API server is listening
   * **--name** Give the container a name that you will use when referring to it for management